 Short-Term Cocaine Effects

-Cocaine use results in a strong sense of euphoria, along with greater energy and feelings of invincibility.
-Most people who use cocaine don’t feel hunger or desire to sleep while they’re high.
-Cocaine interfered with nerves and important chemicals of the brain like dopamine and serotonin.
-Many users become irritable, paranoid, anxious, panicked and restless.
+Cocaine interferes with nerves and important chemicals of the brain like dopamine and serotonin.
+Many users become irritable, paranoid, anxious, panicked, and restless.

 Long-Term Effects of Cocaine

 Arrhythmia, ulcers, abdominal pain, nausea, and headaches are some of the long-term effects of using cocaine.
 Users also frequently experience kidney damage.
-When users snort this white, powdery substance, it can irritate the nasal septum.
-It causes nosebleeds and a hoarse throat.
+When users snort this white, powdery substance, it can irritate the nasal septum, which causes nosebleeds and a hoarse throat.
 Injecting the drug can collapse veins, cause allergic reactions and leave telltale puncture marks.

 Cocaine Addiction Program Specialization

-Specialized cocaine addiction treatment usually focuses on comprehensive treatment strategies for neurobiological, medical and social needs of the patient.
-This is due to the drug’s biological, social, familial and environmental effects on users.
+Specialized cocaine addiction treatment usually focuses on comprehensive treatment strategies for the neurobiological, medical, and social needs of the patient.
+This is due to the drug’s biological, social, familial, and environmental effects on users.
 Multi-drug addictions also add the need for greater cocaine addiction program specialization to include varied behavioral and pharmacological elements.

 Cocaine Addiction Program That Works

-San Antonio Recovery Center provides an affordable, yet specialized cocaine addiction program designed to treat the entire person, not just one area of your needs.
-Accurate assessment and diagnosis, a supportive therapeutic environment and advanced treatment modalities combine within San Antonio’s facilities to provide both safety and comfort for overcoming a cocaine addiction.
+San Antonio Recovery Center provides an affordable yet specialized cocaine addiction program designed to treat the entire person, not just one area of your needs.
+Accurate assessment and diagnosis, a supportive therapeutic environment, and advanced treatment modalities combine within San Antonio’s facilities to provide safety and comfort for overcoming a cocaine addiction.

 - Drug addiction rehab program